 If for some reason you have the fish out of the water for an extended period of time (say, a stubborn hook), make sure you give it ample time to recover in calm water before sending it out into a faster current.

 More and more people these days are also taking an even better proactive approach to keeping their fish wet and still getting photos.
 Actually taking photos of the fish partially or fully in the water is quickly becoming popular, giving the traditional grip-n-grin a run for its money.
-Don’t think aquatic photos can be appealing?
-Take a look at some of these if you’re still not convinced.

 Use barbless hooks